cheststore/chest.store/README.md

 # chest.store

-Open-source, lightweight, and hackable cloud file/object explorer, storage, and git HTTP server.
+Open-source, lightweight, and hackable cloud file/object explorer and git HTTP server.
 Integrations to several cloud providers are available with more being added (please open an issue if your provider of choice is not available yet).
-Object versioning happens with git version control and any object version history repo can easily be cloned and/or `git pull`ed to see complete object history.
+Object versioning happens with git version control and any version history repo can easily be cloned and/or `git pull`ed to see complete object history.

 ## Version history & built-in git HTTP server

 chest.store has a built in git HTTP server that is used for object version history.
-Version histories are stored in a new `.chest.store` folder at the root of the buckets/directories you integrate with chest.store.
+Version histories are stored in a new `.chest.store` folder at the root of the buckets/directories you integrate with.

 As a bonus, the git server can be used like any other git remote (think github, gitlab, etc.) to clone, push, pull, etc. with any